jackorden/Examensarbete/README.md

 #### Configuration of GitHub Actions

 GitHub Actions is a CI/CD tool.
-There are two workflows in this environment: "ansible-lint" and "docker-compose-test".
+There are several workflows in this environment.
 A workflow spins up a cloud container on a runner provided by GitHub and tests changes to code on said container.

 #### Workflows